-How to add Retina Ready Images without Distortion in MailChimp
+How to add Retina Ready Images of any size without Distortion in MailChimp

 In 2007, Apple took the mobile device industry by the storm by introducing the 1st generation iPhone.
 Even though Blackberry was already popular for supporting push email in their devices, Apple iPhone added the much needed leverage in making email responsive.

 In 2011, Apple’s 4th Generation iPhone i.e. iPhone 4S was introduced with a Retina display and the need for catering high definition images on all fronts became the industry standard.
 In a domain where images actually speak more than words, email marketers effortlessly adopted the best practice of having every image in their emails be retina compliant.
 You can check out our infographics on the Best practices for Retina ready emails.

 With more and more people making use of the Master Templates to send different types of emails from one single skeleton template, image replacement is one of the major deal breakers.
 Unfortunately, MailChimp’s Editor poses certain roadblocks when it comes to editing and replacing retina ready mailchimp image size within an email template or Master Template.

 In any email template that can be edited in MailChimp, it is important to specify which sections in the email can be edited by using the tag ‘mc:edit’.

 To edit as a text or as an image?

 As most of the emails are coded in a table layout, most of the sections are as below

 <img class="em_img" src="xyz.jpg" width="700" height="416" alt="Alt Text" style="display:block;font-family:Arial, sans-serif; font-size:16px; line-height:18px; color:#000000; max-width:700px;" border="0" />

 Now depending on where you place ‘mc:edit’ tag, MailChimp offers a different editor.